coreysmccall/WeddingLEDBracelet/README.md

 ### Wire up the Programmer
 Get a 3.3V USB-UART adapter (e.g., [DSD TECH SH-U09C5](https://a.co/d/dYEtSY1)) and connect to the programmer breakout in the following way:

-* **UDPI:** Connecting the RX port of a USB-to-UART adapter to the UPDI pin.
+* **UDPI:** Connect the RX port of a USB-to-UART adapter to the UPDI pin.
 Also connect the TX port of the adapter to the UDPI pin through a series 1KΩ resitor like the drawing [here](https://github.com/mraardvark/pyupdi/blob/master/README.md).
 * **GND:** Connect to the USB-to-UART adapter's ground pin.
 * **+3V:** Connect to 3.3V.
 Be careful using voltage rails from the USB-to-UART adapters, many are 5V and this board is not 5V tolerant.
 Do not connect this pin when using the battery!
 * **RX:** Optionally, connect this to another USB-to-UART RX port for debugging